Singapore Marina Bay skyline at twilight with modern skyscrapers and waterfront, Singapore

 Modern & Nature

 Option A: Sentosa island—Universal Studios or beaches.
 Option B: Morning at Singapore Botanic Gardens (free), Orchard Road shopping, afternoon at MacRitchie Reservoir treetop walk.
-Evening: Rooftop bar (1-Altitude or Ce La Vi), farewell dinner at hawker or restaurant.
+Evening: Rooftop bar (Ce La Vi or other skybar), farewell dinner at hawker or restaurant.

 Marina Bay

-Best for: Iconic skyline, Gardens by the Bay, luxury hotels, main sights
+Best for: Marina Bay Sands, Gardens by the Bay, iconic skyline, luxury hotels

 Chinatown